jaredwebber/every-day-app/README.md

 - Account for local time in NumericInput date display
 - Make components & aesthetics scale with screen size
 - Add option to edit previous logs
+  - and edit name, unit, goal, etc of metadata
 - 'Select an activity to log, or add a new activity' options
   - if # of activities = 0, then only show new activity option?
     https://stackoverflow.com/questions/67571592/react-native-dropdown-picker-how-to-get-selected-index-from-items
 - make seperate pages?
 - Fix dark/light modes
-- get rid of react-native startup screen
 - cloud db(?) and each every day task being tracked is associated with a key which can be saved and re-accessed?
 - any kind of every day task
   - taking a picture